 On the 15s

 Celebrate the Weed Warriors' 15th year with us on the 15th of each month.
-This month we'll address the wavy leaf basket grass of Rachel Carson Park, along the beautiful Hawlings River.
-RSVP by July 8 to email@example.com.
+This month the Weed Warriors will tour the Pope Nursery, where many of the native plants we use in restoration are propagated.
+RSVP by August 13 to firstname.lastname@example.org.

 Becoming a Certified Weed Warrior is easy.
 We offer trainings from April to October, usually the fourth Wednesday of the month. -.